Top tips for new students to the Warburg Institute

 Those that like a tipple or two can find plenty of drinking spots in the area. from students bars to pub, there are a variety of drinking spots in the vicinity of the Warburg Institute.

 “For those who drink, the Marquis Cornwallis in Marchmont St keeps its beer well, and serves OK food; the room upstairs is always a bit quieter.
 The Norfolk Arms in Leigh St has rather more expensive meals but keeps its beer well, and over the way from that is the North Sea Fish Restaurant, in case you want to soak up the alcohol with a plate of chips.
 The Lord John Russellin Marchmont St is also a nice pub, but it’s beer, crisps and TV only.”
-Dr Paul Taylor
+Dr Paul Taylor, Curator of the Photographic Collection

 With Bloomsbury home to some of the best libraries and academic institutions, there are naturally a number of wonderful bookshops in the area.
 As well as Waterstones, there are also a variety of independent ones including Treadwell’s Books, Jarndyce, and The London Review Bookshop amongst others.